febinjhon0/febinjhon0/README.md

 Learning more about Machine Learning and AI

-📈 GitHub Stats

-Replace your-github-username with your actual GitHub username.

-📫 Connect With Me

-LinkedIn: Your LinkedIn Profile

-GitHub: Your GitHub Profile

-Email: your-email@example.com

 ✨ Personal Note
 I enjoy turning ideas into real-world applications through code.
 As a fresher, I am eager to contribute, learn from experienced developers, and grow in the software development industry.